taaanmay/TK-Concurrent-Systems/README.md

 6) Stored the cost in an array called `cost_array` which is used later in the code in comparing the costs.
 7) In the end, we free up the space used by the cost_array.
 8) We get guaranteed speedups when ncities > 35000.
 So, we run the sequential code when ncities is less than 30,000 and modified code is run otherwise.
+9) To measure the difference, speed-up and slowdown, we modified the sales.c file which prints the time taken by the modified code as well as time taken by the orignal code along with the difference percentage.

 ### Remarks:
 1) Major difference is seen when there a large number of cities as parallelisation for a small dataset incorporates larger computational cost.